 The Mississippi Teacher Corps is a two-year program that recruits college graduates to teach in the Mississippi Delta.
 This program is similar to the Peace Corps and Teach for America.

-The Urban Fellows Program is a highly selective, nine-month fellowship which combines work in Mayoral offices and City agencies with an intensive seminar series that explores current urban issues impacting public policy.
-Program participants are diverse and come from all over the country to work in New York City
+The Urban Fellows Program is sponsored by The City of New York and administered by the Department of Citywide Administrative Services (DCAS).
+The Urban Fellows Program is a highly selective, nine-month fellowship which combines work in Mayoral offices and City agencies with volunteer service opportunities and a seminar series that explores current urban issues impacting public policy.
+The program is designed to introduce a diverse group of America's finest college students and graduates to local government and public service.
+Program participants come from all over the country to work in New York City.

 OCTC is an initiative of the Oakland Unified School District to recruit high quality, credentialed teachers into the District’s hardest-to-staff schools.
 Upon acceptance into the program, Oakland City Teacher Corps teachers begin the placement process and work hand in hand with the OCTC Placement Manager to connect to schools and principals.